javaservlets/iotDnaWearable/README.md

 ## Verification on your watch
 1. At this point the Authentication Tree is waiting for the user to run the Wearable APK

 2. The Wearable assumes a username of 'demo'.
-If another name has instead been used during steps B and C above, click on the bottom of the ForgeRock logo and enter the new name
+If another name has instead been used during steps B and C above, click on the bottom of the ForgeRock logo and enter the new name <br>
 ![image alt text](./images/2.png)

 3. Click on the ImageWare logo.
-This will send the serial number of the device to the Queue Reader node described above
+This will send the serial number of the device to the Queue Reader node described above <br>
 ![image alt text](./images/3.png)

 4. The browser window you opened in step #1 above should now log you all the way.